 Enter your email and you will receive an email with a link to download and print at home.

 These questions will give you insight into whether the dog has any behavioral issues that may affect your decision to adopt.

 Please understand that a shelter may have less answers about a dog’s background and personality than a rescue since it is very hard to assess a dog in a shelter environment.

 Do not get frustrated if a shelter cannot answer your questions.
-They may really just not be able to give you a great answer!

 - Will the dog be good with children?
 If so, what ages are recommended?
 (S/R)